-Also called the maidenhair tree, ginkgo trees are long living, drought and pest resistant, and incredibly strong; so strong, they were the only trees to survive following the Hiroshima atomic bomb attack.
+Also called the maidenhair tree, ginkgo trees are long living, drought and pest resistant, and incredibly strong; so strong in fact, they were the only trees to survive following the Hiroshima atomic bomb attack.
 These trees may grow to a height of 80 feet (24 m.); however, they are slow growers and as such, will work well in many garden areas within USDA zones 4-9.

-Ginkgos have a gorgeous yellow fall color and have a spreading habitat which varies dependent upon the cultivar one chooses.
+Ginkgos have a gorgeous yellow fall color and have a spreading habitat which varies dependent upon the cultivar.
 Autumn Gold is a male cultivar with good fall color, and both Fastigiata and Princeton Sentry® are columnar male forms.
 Male forms of gingko trees are mentioned, as the fruiting females tend to have an incredibly nasty odor described by many as smelling of, well, vomit.
 Hence, it is recommended that one plants only male trees.

 Tips for Growing Ginkgo